 Boat transfers ashore, excursions mentioned in the specific itineraries, and wine with dinner.

 With 12 itineraries to choose from, it is a tough choice to make.
 Some eliminations come naturally as the varied lengths range from 3, 6, 10 on up to 13 nights.
-With such a small number of cabins, availability is always a factor, and the website clearly shows the latest booking numbers.
-If 8 appears, then the vessel is also available for charter by one group.
+With such a small number of cabins, availability is always a factor, and the website clearly shows the latest booking numbers, including the availability of the single single.
+If 8 appears, then the vessel is also available for a group charter.
 The charterers may be involved in the planning of the route and the emphasis of the sights and activities.

 While the listed itineraries mention specific destinations — islands, lochs, waterways, ports, and sights — there is some flexibility given the weather, wind and tidal conditions.